Dorothy Johnson (actress): Television commercials

 Johnson made television commercials during her career for products including Elgin Watches, Carnation Milk, Tang breakfast drink, Buick Automobiles, Helene Curtis Hair Products, Sterling Beer, Winston Cigarettes, Bayer Aspirin and the United States Marine Corp.
 Her likeness was featured in commercial print model work for the State of Oregon Development Commission, Mobil Oil, Skyway Luggage, Jantzen swimsuits, Pendleton Woolen Mills blankets and Nordstrom Department Stores.

-Personal life
+Personal life and death

-As of 2012, Johnson lived in Florida, running a landscaping business.
-She has four children, including a daughter, Dorothy Papadakos, who is a noted concert organist, playwright, and author.
+As of 2012, Johnson was living in Florida, running a landscaping business.
+She had four children, including a daughter, Dorothy Papadakos, who is a noted concert organist, playwright, and author.

+Johnson died in Ormond Beach, Florida on April 7, 2022, at the age of 85.